Adegbenga1/NY-CITY-BIKE/README.md

 ## Conclusion :
-In view of the  large numbers of riders observed in this analysis, the bike-sharing program in Des Moines is a solid business.
+In view of the  large numbers of riders observed in this analysis, the bike-sharing program in Des Moines is a solid business..